Our Betters: Plot

 Just after her wedding, American hardware heiress Pearl Saunders overhears her husband, Lord George Grayston, telling his mistress that he only married her for her money.
 Disillusioned, she grows hard and cynical.

 Five years later, she has made herself a force among the British upper class with her parties.
 Among her friends are divorced Duchess Minnie, gossip-loving Thornton Clay, philanthropic Princess Flora, and Arthur Fenwick, her wealthy and adoring lover.
 Arthur discreetly provides her with a much-needed regular allowance, as her now absent husband has squandered most of her fortune.

 Pearl introduces her younger sister Bessie to English aristocracy and especially to eligible young bachelor Lord Harry Bleane.
 The glamour of high society seduces Bessie.
-When her former fiance, Fleming Harvey, comes to see her, it becomes clear to him that she no longer loves him.
+When her former fiancé, Fleming Harvey, comes to see her, it becomes clear to him that she no longer loves him.
 Harry proposes to Bessie; she accepts, though she tells him only that she likes him very much.

 Pearl's social circle spends a weekend at the Grayston country estate.
 There, Minnie's gigolo, Pepi D'Costa, privately woos Pearl.
 Eventually, she has a rendezvous with him in the detached teahouse.
 However, this is detected by Minnie.
 She maliciously sends an unsuspecting Bessie to fetch her purse, whereupon Bessie sees too much.
 Her suspicions confirmed, Minnie denounces Pearl before the others.
 Arthur is furious and disheartened.
 Pearl's feelings are not hurt; she is more concerned about it becoming known.

 Pearl delays Minnie's departure for London and, through her wiles, manages to make up with both Minnie and Arthur.
 Minnie even forgives Pepi, finally agreeing to marry him.
 She then persuades Minnie to stay another night and learn the latest tango steps from effete dance instructor Ernest.
 When Bessie expresses her disgust with her sister's behavior, however, Pearl is truly hurt.
 She has second thoughts and persuades Harry to break the engagement.
 Bessie asks a delighted Fleming to take her away.